UnivaCorporation/tortuga-kit-uge/doc/tortuga-kit-uge.md

 #### Tortuga AWS resource adapter

-Ensure Tortuga is able to create EC2 instances in your pre-configured [Amazon VPC][vpc] before proceeding with the Univa Grid Engine integration.
+Ensure Tortuga is able to create EC2 instances in your pre-configured [Amazon VPC][] before proceeding with the Univa Grid Engine integration.
 Tortuga EC2-based compute nodes must be able to automatically reach "Installed" state after being added with the Tortuga `add-nodes` command.

-Other cloud providers have similar concepts of a "virtual network" comparable in functionality to [Amazon VPC][vpc].
+Other cloud providers have similar concepts of a "virtual network" comparable in functionality to [Amazon VPC][].
 Consult the cloud provider's documentation for additional information.
 Tortuga does **not** automatically create or configure virtual networks.